 Current EPS security context: The security context which has been activated most recently.
 Note that a current EPS security context originating from either a mapped or native EPS security context may exist simultaneously with a native non-current EPS security context.

+EAP Authentication: Encapsulated Authentication Protocol, as defined in IETF RFC 3748 [MF1], is used to conduct authentication of the UE and the network by way of transporting this protocol over NAS messaging.

-ECM-CONNECTED state: This is as defined in TS 23.401 [2].
-The term ECM-CONNECTED state corresponds to the term EMM-CONNECTED mode used in TS 24.301 [9].
+ECM-CONNECTED state: This is as defined in 3GPP TS 23.401 [2].
+The term ECM-CONNECTED state corresponds to the term EMM-CONNECTED mode used in MFA TS 24.301 [9].

-ECM-IDLE state: As defined in TS 23.401 [2].
-The term ECM-IDLE state corresponds to the term EMM-IDLE mode used in TS 24.301 [9].
+ECM-IDLE state: As defined in 3GPP TS 23.401 [2].
+The term ECM-IDLE state corresponds to the term EMM-IDLE mode used in MFA TS 24.301 [9].

 EPS-Authentication Vector: KASME, RAND, AUTN, XRES